hhvm/user-documentation/guides/hack/02-source-code-fundamentals/28-constants.md

 ## Context-Dependent Constants

-The following constants—sometimes referred to as *magic constants*---are automatically available to all scripts; their values are not fixed:
+The following constants --- sometimes referred to as *magic constants* --- are automatically available to all scripts; their values are not fixed:

  Constant Name                    | Description